What You Pay in a Medicare Advantage Plan

 Medicare Advantage annual deductibles

 If you are worried about your Medicare costs, you may consider whether a Medicare Advantage plan with a higher monthly premium or one with a higher annual deductible will save you the most money.
 Typically, if you are ill or fall sick often, a plan with a higher monthly premium and a lower annual deductible may be able to save you the most money in the long run.
 You should also pay attention to the plan’s Maximum Out-of-Pocket (MOOP) amount.
 This is the maximum you’ll spend out of pocket for covered services in a given year.
-Once you reach this spending limit, the Medicare Advantage plan typically covers 100% of the cost, so enrolling in a plan with a low MOOP limit could be another way to lower your Medicare costs.
+Once you reach this spending limit, the Medicare Advantage plan typically covers 100% of the cost for covered services.
+Enrolling in a plan with a low MOOP limit could be another way to lower your Medicare costs.

 Copayments in Medicare Advantage plans

 Medicare Advantage copayments can vary drastically between plans.
 Some plans charge copayments for doctors’ visits, hospital stays, ambulance rides, and/or visits to the emergency room.
-Copayments are sometimes structured on a two- or three-tier system; for example, visits to your primary care physician may have lower copayments than a visit to a specialist.
+Copayments are sometimes structured on a two- or three-tier system.
+For example, visits to your primary care physician may have lower copayments than a visit to a specialist.
 Emergency care copayments, if applicable, are often the most expensive.
-The Summary of Benefits provides a detailed review of the Medicare Advantage plan and will explain your plan’s particular copayments structure.
+The Summary of Benefits provides a detailed review of the Medicare Advantage plan and will explain your plan’s particular copayment structure.